Frank Bathe

 Francis Leonard Bathe (born September 27, 1954) is a Canadian retired professional ice hockey defenceman who played nine seasons in the National Hockey League (NHL) with the Detroit Red Wings and Philadelphia Flyers.

-Frank currently resides in Maine where he owns and operates Jetport Gas.

 Playing career

-The former Philadelphia Flyers defencemen is the son of Alan Bathe, who signed as a free agent with the Maple Leafs.
+The former Philadelphia Flyers defenceman is the son of Alan Bathe, who signed as a free agent with the Maple Leafs.
 Sporting a full beard and a head of shaggy red hair made him a true standout on the ice.
 He was known as a fighter.
-He won the Barry Ashbee Trophy for best defenceman, in 1982.
+He won the Barry Ashbee Trophy for best Flyers defenceman in 1982.
 A back injury ended his NHL career in 1984.

 Currently residing in southern Maine, Bathe is a successful business owner and the father of five children.
-His son, Landon Bathe, followed in his father's footsteps to professional hockey only to encounter a similar career-ending injury and his daughter, Carrlyn Bathe is currently working as a sideline analyst for the Los Angeles Kings.
+His son, Landon Bathe, followed in his father's footsteps to professional hockey, signing a contract with the Phoenix Coyotes in 2004, only to encounter a similar career-ending injury.
+His daughter, Carrlyn Bathe, has worked as a sideline analyst for the Los Angeles Kings.